mariakna/mariakna.github.io/research.md

 #### Talks

+* The graded nature of morphological information in text, and what it means for morpheme learning. **Talk** given at a meeting of the Forum for Research in Literacy and Language (FRiLL), Reading, UK, 12 December 2024 (with Holly Cooper). [[slides]](/talks/frill_dec2024.pdf)

 * What do children learn from books, and how to talk to teachers about it. **Talk** given at a departmental meeting, Royal Holloway, University of London, UK, 23 October 2024. [[slides]](/talks/PsychSalon231024.pdf)

 * The nature of morphemic regularities in children's literature: What do British children learn about derivational morphology when they read? **Talk** given at the 31st annual meeting of the [Society for the Scientific Study of Reading](https://www.triplesr.org/), Copenhagen, Denmark, 11-14 July 2024. [[slides]](/talks/sssr_symp_talk.pdf)